abdelqader-alomari/reading-notes/README.md

-Hello, my name is Abdelqader Al-Omari, in the class of software development, I am sharing with you my submitted assignment of the second day of 102 Code.
+Hello, my name is Abdelqader Al-Omari, in the class of software development, I am sharing with you my updated submitted assignment of of 102 Code.

 | Topic | Link of Topic |
 | ------------ | ------------ |